vitorccs/esp32s3cam-rc-car/README.md

 // Set minimum motor speed (0 to 255)
 #define MIN_MOTOR_SPEED 80

-// Motor PWM frequency (Hz).
-1000 Hz keeps the torque at low speeds;
-// raising it silences the whine but weakens slow H-bridges like the L298N
-#define MOTOR_PWM_FREQ 1000

-// Failsafe: stop the motors when no command is received for this long (ms)
+// Failsafe: stop the motors when no command is received for this long (ms).
+// The web UI sends a command every 50 ms, so this gives a 10x margin.
 #define COMMAND_TIMEOUT_MS 500

 // Enable debug (prints car speed and direction in the serial)